 You can be sure that Epsom salts soaks are now part of my routine to boost my magnesium and hopefully continue to avoid migraines in the future.

-In the nearly two years since I wrote about my recurring migraine experience, I’ve been working Epsom salt baths into my regular routine and I have not had even the hint of another migraine.
+In the nearly two years since my recurring migraine experience, I’ve been working Epsom salt baths into my regular routine and I have not had even the hint of another migraine.

 Epsom salts, also known as hydrated magnesium sulfate (not to be confused with table salt, which is sodium chloride and NOT even close to the same thing) is plentiful, inexpensive, and available at drugstores, supermarkets, and online.
 And it has dozens of other practical uses and health benefits, too!

 Soak in a warm bath to soothe muscle pain and aches and to keep you feeling rejuvenated and your skin hydrated and healthy.
 Add two cups of Epsom salts to a bathtub of very warm water (double that to four cups if you have an extra deep soaking tub) and soak for at least 12 minutes.
 Treat yourself to a soak three times weekly for optimal results.

 Because of its ability to soothe skin and relax muscles, Epsom salts can contribute to a good night’s rest.
 Take a nice, warm Epsom salts bath right before bed and say goodbye to insomnia.

 Soaking in a warm Epsom salts bath will reduce the swelling of sprains and bruises.

 To combat the swelling and soothe sore feet, add 1/2 cup Epsom salts to a gallon of lukewarm water and soak your feet for 15 minutes at the end of the day.
 Especially helpful for painfuil ingrown toenails.

 Soak in Epsom salts to draw out the splinter.
 It really works.